danielwrobert/work-samples/custom-block/README.md

 This is an example of a custom block written in React (no ACF), including block.json and edit.js.

 Here I chose a simple "Related Posts" block that I put together for a client.
-It is a simple block and it is not currently used in the site yet – they are still in the process adding more content before this block is used.
-This is still a bit of a work in progress but it's a good example of how I approach creating a custom block in Gutenberg.
+It is a simple block and the client is still in the process of adding more content before this block is used.
+This is still a bit of a work in progress but it's a good example of how I approach creating custom blocks in Gutenberg.

+## Technical Approach

-Because this block needs to fetch posts from the database, I chose to build it as a server-side-rendered block.
+Because this block needs to fetch posts from the database to render on the front end, I needed to build it as a server-side-rendered block.
+I took advantage of the `ServerSideRender` component to show a visual representation of how the block will appear on the frontend, even though its rendering logic resides in the PHP file.

+One thing I would do differently is use the Core Header block as an Inner Block for the block heading.
+This would allow for more flexibility to change the heading text, as opposed to having it hardcoded in the block.
+I plan to revisit this to make that update.

-## Plugin Structure
+### Plugin Structure

 ```text
 cse-blocks/